Głos (1886–1905)

 Głos (The Voice; [ˈɡwɔs]) was a Polish language social, literary and political weekly review published in Warsaw between 1886 and 1905.
 It was one of the leading journals of the Polish positivist movement.
-Many of the most renowned Polish writers published their novels in Głos, which also became a tribune of the naturalist literary movement of late 19th century.
+Many of the most renowned Polish writers published their novels in Głos, which also became a tribune of the naturalist literary movement of the late 19th century.
 During the Revolution of 1905 it was closed down by tsarist authorities.

 The literary section published works by some of the most renowned Polish writers and poets of the epoch, including Adolf Dygasiński, Jan Kasprowicz, Bolesław Leśmian, Maria Konopnicka, Władysław Orkan, Eliza Orzeszkowa, Wacław Sieroszewski, Stanisław Przybyszewski and Leopold Staff.
 Głos also frequently published translated literary works of contemporary foreign writers.
 Among the notable journalists of the weekly was also Janusz Korczak who authored numerous editorials, reportages and feuilletons, as well as had one of his novels published there in 1904 and 1905.